 - 3.1 The scheme distinguishes between conditions that relate directly to the environment and those which relate to management requirements that ensure appropriate environmental protection.
+These two types of conditions are referred to as:

+- Environmental Limit Conditions (ELCs);

+- Environmental Management Conditions (EMCs).

+- 3.2 SEPA considers both types of conditions to be equally important and has developed a compliance matrix made up of six compliance bands, see Figure 1:

+- excellent

+- good

+- broadly compliant

+- at risk

+- poor

+- very poor

-These two types of conditions are referred to as: - Environmental Limit Conditions (ELCs); - Environmental Management Conditions (EMCs). - 3.2 SEPA considers both types of conditions to be equally important and has developed a compliance matrix (Figure 1 at the end of this section) made up of six compliance bands 'excellent', 'good', 'broadly compliant', 'at risk', 'poor' and 'very poor'.
-These bands allow the compliance assessment for an activity to be tracked year on year. - 3.3 The matrix has been designed to: - provide an 'excellent' result for activities with 'no breaches' (ie full compliance with environmental limits) and high performance on environmental management attributes; - highlight 'very poor' activities where there are breaches of environmental limits as well as low management performance; - assign activities where environmental management is assessed as having low performance level as: - 'at risk' if there have been no ELC breaches and - 'poor' or 'very poor' if there have also been breaches of ELC limits; - assign a 'broadly compliant' or 'good' overall band to activities where there are only minor breaches or non-compliances. - 3.4 Assessment rules have been developed to determine 'gross', 'significant' and 'repeated' breaches for ELCs, as well as 'high', 'medium' and 'low' performance for EMCs.
+These bands allow the compliance assessment for an activity to be tracked year on year.

+- 3.3 The matrix has been designed to: - provide an excellent result for activities with no breaches, i.e. full compliance with environmental limits and high performance on environmental management attributes; - highlight very poor activities where there are breaches of environmental limits as well as low management performance; - assign activities where environmental management is assessed as having low performance level as: - at risk if there have been no ELC breaches and - poor or very poor if there have also been breaches of ELC limits; - assign either a broadly compliant or good overall band to activities where there are only minor breaches or non-compliances. - 3.4 Assessment rules have been developed to determine gross, significant and repeated minor breaches for ELCs, as well as high, medium and low performance for EMCs.
 However, breaches of ELCs or non-compliances with EMCs do not necessarily translate into an environmental impact.
-For example, an effluent discharge to a river that exceeded the licensed limits would be counted as a breach even though it may have caused no environmental impact because the river was in spate. - 3.5 The overriding concern in developing these rules has been to promote consistency and fairness across regulatory regimes.
-For this reason, SEPA has set generic rules for assessing gross and significant breaches as well as repetitions of a minor breach, although some regimes have different or specific additional rules due to fundamental differences in the type of activity, licensing regime or process control expected. - 3.6 The scheme takes account of good management practice whether or not it is implemented as part of a formal accredited Environmental Management System (EMS). - 3.7 Overall compliance is considered 'satisfactory' where the overall compliance assessment is Excellent, Good or Broadly compliant and 'unsatisfactory' where the overall compliance assessment is Very Poor, Poor or At Risk.
+For example: an effluent discharge to a river that exceeded the licensed limits would be counted as a breach even though it may have caused no environmental impact because the river was in spate. - 3.5 The overriding concern in developing these rules has been to promote consistency and fairness across regulatory regimes.
+For this reason, SEPA has set generic rules for assessing gross and significant breaches as well as repetitions of a minor breach.
+Some regimes have different or specific additional rules due to fundamental differences in the type of activity, licensing regime or process control expected. - 3.6 The scheme takes account of good management practice whether or not it is implemented as part of a formal accredited Environmental Management System (EMS). - 3.7 Overall compliance is considered satisfactory where the overall compliance assessment is Excellent, Good or Broadly compliant and unsatisfactory where the overall compliance assessment is Very Poor, Poor or At Risk.
 SEPA will direct and prioritise resources to move sites from unsatisfactory to satisfactory compliance.